programthis/meteor-quick-start/README.md

-I spin up a lot of meteor prototypes and just found it annoying to have to do the same initial steps to get the app set-up.
-The skeleton structure I've created here mostly aims to have the essential packages pre-installed and the basic app structure intact.
+I spin up a lot of meteor prototypes and just found it annoying to have to do the same initial steps to get the app set up.
+The skeleton structure I've created here mostly aims to have the essential packages pre-installed and the basic app structure intact. *Note: this skeleton app uses blaze templating.*

 Below, you can see the full list of my changes:

 Packages removed:
 - autopublish